Lunderberg/midas_archiver/README.txt

    the correct device id.
 It should disappear when the disk is unplugged.

-4. Use `sudo fdisk /dev/sdb` to format the disk.
+4. If the drive is 2 TB or smaller, use `sudo fdisk /dev/sdb` to format the disk.

    a. 'p', print the existing file table.
    b. 'd', delete the existing partition.